-- Food: Depending upon how often your snake eats, you’ll probably end up spending $20 to $30 a month on food costs.
+- Food: Depending upon how often your snake eats, you may spend $5 per month up to $30 and more.

 - Veterinary bills: Since snakes cannot be microchipped or vaccinated, most snake owners forgo visits to a veterinarian until they notice their snake is behaving unusually.
 It’s worth it to look around for a vet who is knowledgeable about snakes; many are not.
 Snakes should have annual checkups, and a fecal examination (looking for parasites) should be part of that yearly checkup.
 Expect to spend $100 to $150 a year on vet bills—and more if your vet identifies something wrong with your snake.

 The Best Pet Snakes for Beginners

 If you’re new to snake ownership, you probably won’t want to start with a reticulated python.
 Instead, consider these five comparatively user-friendly snakes: